vikeen/lunchadores/README.md

   - Install mongodb. `brew install mongodb`

 ##### Bootstrap Processes
-  - `mongod --dbpath data/db`.
-Use a relative path to your cloned source code.
-Create this directory if it doesn't exist.
-Using a root level path of `/data/db` is fine as well.
+  - `mongod`.
+It's assumed that `/data/db/` exists on your machine.
+If not then create it or use a relative database `mongod --dbpath data/db`
   - `grunt serve`
   - go to [http://localhost:9000](http://localhost:9000)

 ## Production Deployment
-- confirm all your changes with `grunt serve:dist`
+- confirm all your changes with `grunt serve:dist`.
+This will use production versions of everything including a non-seeded database.
 - commit your updates. `git commit`
 - push to github. `git push origin master`
-- deploy to production environment. `git push heroku master`
+- deploy to production environment. `./bin/deploy.sh`.
+This is just a wrapper for `git build && git buildcontrol:heroku`
 - verify changes are in place on [production](http://lunchadores.com/)